Independent Contractor Policies

 - Is paid by the job or by the contract completed.

-- Makes his or her services available to the public.
+- Makes their services available to the public.

 - Has an opportunity for profit and loss.

-- Has a substantial investment in his or her trade.
+- Has a substantial investment in their trade.

 - May be dismissed only under terms of a contract.